protosome/convergent_overlaps_aa_change/README.md

 - Biopython.
 Repository: https://github.com/biopython/biopython.
 Reference: Cock PJA, Antao T, Chang JT, et al. Biopython: freely available Python tools for computational molecular biology and bioinformatics.
 Bioinformatics, 2009.

 ---
-This README should provide you with the information you need to get started with the Convergent Overlaps AA Change project.
+This README should provide you with the information you need to get started with the **Designing Convergent Overlapping Genes** project.
 If you encounter any issues or have questions, please feel free to reach out or open an issue on GitHub.